VUEngine/vuengine.github.io/documentation/user-guide/user-input.md

 # User Input

-User input is read by the `KeypadManager` class’ instance and the engine takes on the duty of notifying the current `GameState` about changes to the user input by calling `GameState::processUserInput`.
+User input is read by the [KeypadManager](/documentation/api/class-keypadmanager/) class’ instance and the engine takes on the duty of notifying the current [GameState](/documentation/api/class-game-state/) about changes to the user input by calling `GameState::processUserInput`.

-In order to react to the actions of the user, the `GameState`s that implement the logic of the specific game must provide a custom implementation of the `processUserInput` method.
+In order to react to the actions of the user, the [GameState](/documentation/api/class-game-state/)s that implement the logic of the specific game must provide a custom implementation of the `processUserInput` method.

 ```cpp
 void SomeGameState::processUserInput(const UserInput* userInput)